Gus Welch: Coaching career

 From 1923 to 1929, Welch was the athletic director and head football coach at Randolph Macon College.
 From 1930 to 1934, he served as the head lacrosse coach at the University of Virginia.
 From 1935 until 1937, Welch served as the director of athletics and head football coach at Haskell Indian Nations University, located in Lawrence, Kansas.
 Afterwards he served as the head coach at Georgetown Prep School.
 From 1937 to 1938, he served as head football coach at American University where he compiled an overall record of two wins, ten losses and one tie.

 During World War II he was in charge of Physical Fitness at Georgetown University; and by 1947 taught physical education at Lyndon Hill Junior High School, located in Prince George County, Virginia.

 Camps

-In 1929, Welch purchased a boy's camp near the Peaks of the Otter in Bedford County, Virginia, which he operated during the next 30 summers as Camp Kewanzee for young people.
+In 1929, Welch purchased a boys' camp near the Peaks of the Otter in Bedford County, Virginia, which he operated during the next 30 summers as Camp Kewanzee for young people.
 In 1939, some of his land was condemned by the US Department of the Interior to extend the Blue Ridge Parkway, a seizure Welch fought vigorously.
 He then purchased a farm near Bedford, Virginia, and continued to work with young athletes.
 Gus finally served as athletic director at American University in Washington, D.C. prior to his 1970 death.